Ratimus/ADS114S0xB_RLR/ReadMe.md

 - Change ADC channels

 ### `/tests`
-Automated tests using the GoogleTest framework and built using the CTest facility provided by CMake
+Automated tests using the GoogleTest framework, built using the CTest facility provided by CMake.

 ## Building and Running the Project